Cham Albanians: Balkan Wars, World War I and first years of Greek rule (1913–1923)

-After the incorporation of southern Epirus into Greece, Chams had the right to choose between Greek and Turkish nationality, under the 4th provision of the Athens peace treaty.
+After the final incorporation of southern Epirus into Greece, Chams had the right to choose between Greek and Turkish nationality, under the 4th provision of the Athens peace treaty.
 It can be inferred that during the Interwar period the Muslim Cham community did not appear to have a clear-cut understanding of their national affiliation beyond their local religious affiliations.
 Chams were in fact divided amongst themselves as to where their loyalties lay.
 In the event, the Chams chose the Greek nationality instead of the Turkish.
 This convention gave special rights to religious minorities, but not to ethnic minorities, under the third provision.
 In accordance with the Greek policy on minorities at the time, Orthodox Cham Albanians were counted together with Greeks, while the Muslim Chams were counted in the census as a religious minority.
 Although the Albanian government complained that Chams were discriminated against by the Greek authorities, there is little evidence of direct state persecution at this time.

-During this period, the Muslim Cham beys lost the political power they enjoyed during Ottoman rule, but retained their economic influence.
-In this context, the member of the Muslim Cham elite ranked among the biggest land-owners in Greece and there were no problems whatsoever in their relations with either the government or the Greek population.
+During this period, the Muslim Cham beys lost the political power they enjoyed during Ottoman rule, but manage to briefly retain their economic influence.
 The Muslim portion of the population was under a sui generis rule of the Greek authorities and the local muftis, who were recognized in these areas.
 In the region of Epirus there were the muftis of Ioannina, Paramythia, Filiates, Margariti, Igoumenitsa, Parga, Preveza, Sagiada and Thesprotiko.

-In the December 1915 legislative elections, due to the general boycott declared by the party of Eleftherios Venizelos, two of the three deputies of Preveza electoral periphery were Muslim Chams: Ali Dino and Musli Emin Ramiz.
+Soon with the outbreak of WWI, Greek authorities imposed significant restrictions on land rights of Cham Albanian property owners.
+Additionally, a new tax system which targeted large estates of Muslim landowners was employed and massive grain expropriation was used again Cham properties to support Greek war effort.
+This led to starvation and dozen of deaths in the region.
+A military report of the Italian general commissioner to the Italian Ministry of Defence notes that from July 1917 onward the rule of the Greek authorities in Epirus had forced more than 3,000 Chams to seek refuge towards Istanbul and Anatolia.